 Planning to write a story describing and developing a character.
 Using a mind map to describe key features of the character.
-Describing how the character changed from the beginning to the
+Describing how the character changed from the beginning to the end of the story.

 (44) Verbs doing their work